A Dive Into The Modern Cacao Supply Chain

 2. Roasting

-Beans are flash-roasted at 80–120°C for about 30 minutes, developing the rich aroma associated with chocolate.
+Beans are typically flash-roasted at 80–120°C for about 30 minutes, developing the rich aroma associated with chocolate.

 This step is often misunderstood.
-Unlike dehydration – which uses low heat over long periods and damages cacao – roasting requires high heat for a short duration to unlock flavor.
+Unlike dehydration – which uses low heat over long periods – roasting requires high heat for a short duration, to unlock the typical rich cacao flavour.

 3. Crushing into Nibs